MetalHexx/TeensyROM-UI/README.md

 Kids have short attention spans.
 The randomization features are invaluable here and will keep them engaged for much longer.

 #### Chiptune Lovers
 This is the retro jukebox you've been looking for.
 The continuous playing capability turns your 8-bit machine into a streaming service so can enjoy tunes hands free while you do other things.
-DeepSID rules, but it's not hardware and it does sound different. :)
+Nothing beats a true hardware SID experience. :)

 #### Purists
 You may think this lacks the charm of a pure C64 experience...sure.
 I can't argue with that.
 But I challenge you to give it a shot.
 Just try SID music player while you're busy doing other things.
 It also has plenty of file transfer utility to reduce the SD card / USB juggling operation.